realXtend/doc/arch_article/simple.rst

 similar to how HTML documents have Javascript references.
 But also this is not specified in the file format, it is just how the bundled Script component works.
-For static content, we support using e.g. Collada assets directly.
+For static content, we support using e.g. COLLADA assets directly.
 (W.I.P NOTE: check how x3d and friends do scripting).

 The realXtend platform is currently by no means a complete solution